bpslib/csharp-handler/README.md

 {
     string bpsNotationData = "bar:255;";

-    // Parsing a string in a BPSFile Dictionary<string, object> file = BPS.Parse(bpsNotationData);
+    // Parsing a string in a Dictionary<string, object>
+    Dictionary<string, object> file = BPS.Parse(bpsNotationData);

     // Writing in the console a string representation of a Dictionary<string, object>